I’ve been hiking in earnest since 2008, and my gear has naturally evolved over time.

 My default pack, and the pack I use for hikes of 5+ miles, is the CamelBak Aventura.
 It has a 3-liter bladder, a nice array of pockets and pouches, expands for stuffing clothes into the pack, or strapping down to it, as you de-layer, and it has a wide hip belt to offload the pack weight from your shoulders.
 That hip belt is a necessity for me.

-For short hikes when I want to feel footloose and fancy free, and need zero storage, I have a 1.5 liter Hydrobak (not in lime green, regrettably).
+For walks when I want to feel footloose and fancy free, and need zero storage, and am confident that I won’t have any medical emergencies, I have a 1.5 liter Hydrobak (not in lime green with cool hexagons, regrettably).

 I use a neoprene insulated drinking tube cover year-round.
 It prevents freezing in the winter and keeps the water that’s waiting in the tube a little cooler in the summer.